...

 Q1: Can frizzy hair be repaired?

-Q2: How can I prevent frizzy hair from ruining my hairstyle?
+Q2: How can I stop frizz from ruining my hairstyle?

-Q3: Does frizzy hair mean my hair is damaged?
+Q3: Does frizz mean my hair is damaged?

 Conclusion